 Look at that!
 We were right not to make our guess just yet.
 Now, with these new sentences, WE KNOW that the gift box does not entail “forever.”
 HOWEVER… we can say this even as we believe that God’s dominion will endure forever.
 This is because God’s dominion will also endure for a long time and into the future, two softer statements that are nonetheless true.

 When we examine these sentences, it looks like each of the gift-boxes contains something that means “age-related” or “of an age” or “of ages.”
 We also notice that it has certain overtones of significance (as in the case of the age of Moses) and perhaps long domain (like Isaiah’s patient silence or God’s dominion).

-Let’s open the box.
+Let’s open the box (containing a lexicographical proposal):

 The Real Gift Box